 You will often make the same changes to the Prefix, Suffix, Alignment, and Scale fields in each project for a particular label.
-You can use the customization commands to save these changes so that the fields are filled in with the correct values by default.
+You can use the customization commands to save these changes for future projects.

-Use the commands in the DM Electrical->Customization->One-Line Diagram Default Labels section and DM Electrical RT->Customization->Default Labels section to set these values.
+Use the Default Labels commands to set these values.

 The Edit Standards List command will be used when you start a new project.
-Any changes made using this command will not affect any already started projects.
+Any changes made using this command will not affect projects that have already been started.

 Use the Copy Project List to Standards and Copy Standards List to Project commands to move changes between your project and standards files.
-Typically, you make your changes in a specific project.
-Once you are satisfied with your settings, you copy from that project to your standards list.
+We recommend making your changes in a specific project, then using the Copy Project List to Standards command.
 If you have other projects that you are working on, you can then copy to them from the standards.
-All new projects will use the new standards values so you do not need to worry about them.

 You can group labels with each other when you first insert them on the drawing.
 After the labels are inserted, there are three commands for working with the group.

-Use the DM Electrical->One-Line Diagram->Group Labels or DM Electrical RT->Labels->Group Labels command to group labels that are already inserted on the drawing.
-Select the label the is in the correct location first, then select the labels to group with it.
+Use the Group Labels command to group labels that are already inserted on the drawing.
+Select the label that is in the correct location first, then select the labels to group with it.
 The selected labels will be moved below the first label.

-Use the DM Electrical->One-Line Diagram->Remove Label from Group command to remove a label from a group and insert it by itself on the drawing.
-You first select the group, then select the specific label to remove.
+Use the Remove Label from Group command to remove a label from a group and insert it by itself on the drawing.
+Select the group, then select the specific label to remove.
 The label will be removed from the group and the other labels adjusted accordingly.
-You will be prompted for a new location for the label that is removed.
+You will be prompted to specify a new location for the selected label.

-Use the DM Electrical->One-Line Diagram->Reorder Labels in Group command to change the order that labels are displayed in a group.
+Use the Reorder Labels in Group command to change the order of labels in a group.

-When you use the Insert and Modify Labelscommand, the Alignment and Scale values will be the same for all labels that are in a group together.
-If you change it for one of the labels, it will be changed for all the other labels in the group.
+When you use the Insert and Modify Labels command, the Alignment and Scale values will be the same for all labels that are in a group together.
+If you change it for one of the labels, it will be changed for all other labels in the group.

-Once the labels are on the drawing, you can use grips or our commands to modify their location.
+Once the labels are on the drawing, you can use grips or the commands described below to modify their location.

 To use grips, select the entity on the drawing.
 Grips will be displayed on the corners and center of each label.
 For label groups, grips will be displayed for the whole group.

 The corner grips work exactly like MTEXT grips.
-One corner will the anchor point.
-When you move it, the whole label will move.
-The other corners control the width of the label.
+One corner acts as the anchor point: when you move it, the whole label/group will move.
+The other corners control the width of the label/group.
 The label will wrap if you reduce the width.

-The Alignment field for the label is set to Center there will also be a grip at the top center of the label that will act as the anchor.
+If the Alignment field for the label is set to Center, there will also be a grip at the top center of the label that will act as the anchor.

-You can also use the DM Electrical->One-Line Diagram->Move Label, or DM Electrical RT->Labels->Move Label command to move a label.
+You can also use the Move Label command to move a label.
 Select the label to move, then specify the new location for the label.
 There is no difference between moving the label with the grips versus using this command.

-You can also use the DM Electrical->One-Line Diagram->Rotate Label, or DM Electrical RT->Labels->Rotate Label command to rotate a label.
-Select the label to move, then specify the new rotation angle.
-Using the command you can specify the angle by selecting a point or directly inputting a value.
-The command works better than grips if you want to enter a specific value for the rotation angle.
+You can also use the Rotate Label command to rotate a label.
+Select the label to rotate, then specify the new rotation angle.
+Using the command allows you to specify the angle by selecting a point or, unlike using the grips, directly inputting a value.

 Leaders can be inserted from the labels as part of the entity.

-Use the DM Electrical->One-Line Diagram->Insert Leader, or DM Electrical RT->Labels->Insert Leader command to insert a leader.
+Use the Insert Leader command to insert a leader.
 Select the label to add the leader to, then specify the ending location for the leader.

-Use the DM Electrical->One-Line Diagram->Remove Leader, or DM Electrical RT->Labels->Remove Leader command to remove a leader.
-Select the leader to remove.
+Use the Remove Leader command to remove a leader.

 Once a leader is inserted, you can move its location by selecting the entity and using grips.

-Use the DM Electrical->One-Line Diagram->Match Label and Graphics, or DM Electrical RT->Change->Match Label and Graphics command to make the labels on one item match the labels on another.
-First select the item with the correct labels, then select the items to copy the labels to.
-The location of the labels and the Prefix, Suffix, Alignment, and Scale values will all be changed to match the original item.
+Use the Match Labels and Graphics command to copy the labels from one entity onto others.
+First, select the entity with the correct labels, then select the entities to copy the labels to.
+The location of the labels and the Prefix, Suffix, Alignment, and Scale values will all be changed to match the original entity.
 The specific values of the labels will be based upon your model.
-If you need to change the actual specification of the item, make those changes directly to the item itself.
+If you need to change the actual specification of the item, make those changes directly to the entity itself.

 When this command is used on distribution equipment or branch circuit equipment, the panel box size or block that is used will also be matched in addition to the labels.